BullseyeCoverage Up Contents Search

 Resolution

-Make the coverage build setting local to your session by setting the COVBUILDZONE environment variable.
-Then rebuild clean.
+Make the coverage build setting local to your session by setting the COVBUILDZONE environment variable to a value unique to the session.

 Your project is properly integrated with BullseyeCoverage for compiling but not for linking.